BentoBoxWorld/Greenhouses/README.md

 * Craft your own self-contained biome greenhouse on an island (or elsewhere if you like)
 * Greenhouses can grow plants that cannot normally be grown, like sunflowers
-* Friendly mobs can spawn if your greenhouse is well designed - need slimes?
+* Friendly mobs can spawn if your greenhouse is well-designed - need slimes?
 Build a swamp greenhouse!
 * Blocks change in biomes over time - dirt becomes sand in a desert, dirt becomes clay in a river, for example.
 * Greenhouses can run in multiple worlds.
 * Easy to use GUI shows greenhouse recipes (e.g. **/is greenhouses**)